After You Apply

 Online Welcome Service

 At Leeds Beckett, we give you a very warm welcome.
 Our Online Welcome Service will give you all the information you need prior to arriving and those first few weeks.
-You will be given access to this service when you have accepted a place with us.
+You will be able to set up an account on this system when you have accepted your place with us.

 For the majority of postgraduate courses we would require you to have an undergraduate degree, however the entry requirements vary from course to course.
 All entry requirements for our postgraduate courses can be found on our online prospectus.